 Website: https://ginakiem-goldcounsel.com/

-Dr. Niloufer Merchant is Professor Emerita and a Licensed Psychologist, currently in private practice in Minneapolis, MN.
+Dr. Niloufer Merchant is Professor Emerita at St. Cloud State University, MN, and a Licensed Psychologist, currently in private practice in Minneapolis, MN.
 Her areas of specialization include complex trauma with a specific focus on trauma related to racial/cultural issues.
 She is certified in EMDR and trained in several embodied practices.
 She brings 35 plus years of experience as a therapist, trainer, teacher, board member and community activist.
 Recently, she presented a TEDx talk connecting principles of Polyvagal Theory to cultural practices and ancient wisdom, specifically in relation to her Asian Indian heritage.
 She has also presented in national and international settings on cultural and racial trauma from the lens of Polyvagal Theory.
 Presently, she is a Course Partner for the Polyvagal Institute (PVI) and also serves on the PVI Editorial Team.

 Contact Information:[email protected]